ManApart/quest-command/notes.md

 ### Magic

-The point of words of power / magic is to increase world immersion (elements should use and be used to solve situations), and to help the player feel specialized.
+The point of words of power / magic is to increase world immersion (elements should interact and be used to solve situations), and to help the player feel specialized.

 Skill is based on type (water, air, earth, fire)
 Words of power learned indiviually / unlocked from quests and artifacts.
 Some words of power require a minimum level to use.